Occupational Therapy in the Acute Care Setting

 Checking lab values and vital signs is an extremely important aspect in acute care since a change in status can happen quickly and can have significant implications.

-If you facility doesn’t have a condensed cheat sheet, here is very helpful and thorough lab values PDF resource to check out from Academy of Acute Care Physical Therapy.
-It’s 42 pages long but has everything you need to know to get started.
+If you facility doesn’t have a condensed cheat sheet, you can check out this lab values reference guide from Physiopedia.
 Most hospitals do typically have easier to follow “cheat sheets” that you can bring with you to each patient and look at during chart reviews.

 Before Treating, Always Check With The Patient’s Nurse